inplayer-org/docs/docs/jssdk.md

 ## How to Create the 'My Account' Menu

-When you need to create the account menu of the logged in person, you will need the following segments: account details, ability to update account details, account purchase history, account subscriptions and ability to cancel subscriptions.
+To create the 'My Account' menu for a logged in customer, you will need the following segments: account details, ability to update account details, account purchase history, account subscriptions and ability to cancel subscriptions.

 ## Fetching Account Details